 From ketogenic dieters to vegans to paleo-lovers, and high-intensity interval trainers to 8-minute abs-lovers to pilates, people take up various dietary and exercise regimes to maintain health and manage illnesses.
 But a disease like diabetes cannot be successfully managed by focusing on components of health—like diet or medication or exercise—in isolation.
 The 5000-year-old science of healing, Ayurveda, provides insight into what’s best for each individual based on his/her unique bodily constitution (Prakruti) which is why it’s popular as a go-to for preventing and managing diabetes.

-Here, we take a look at some of the popular alternative Ayurvedic therapies prescribed in the ancient classical texts of Ayurveda for the treatment of diabetes.
+Here, we take a look at some of the popular alternative Ayurvedic therapies prescribed in the ancient classical texts of Ayurveda for the management of diabetes.

 Yoga is a holistic science of healing and wellness.
 Regular practice of yoga will not just help reduce oxidative stress, one of the largest killers in the modern times, or lower your blood sugar and other anthropometric indices, but also produce a sense of overall well-being.
 About 14.3% American adults today practice yoga.
 According to a study done at the Universite de la Mediterranee in France, participants showed a significant increase in exhalation duration and a modest increase in tidal volume after practicing yoga and deep breathing tools.
 This led to better cellular metabolism, a function that is impaired in diabetic patients due to insufficient release of insulin.